Chapter 19:

 Down there lay their goal and a land shrouded in foreboding shadows.

-Lucius shivered at the thought of what awaited them and even pressed close to Melissa’s warm fur, the cold refused to leave him.
+Lucius shivered at the thought of what awaited them and even pressed close to Melissa’s warm fur, but the cold refused to leave him.

 By the next day, they finally reached the border of Yashar.